Tianyu00/Flask_Bootcamp/README.md

 # Flask_Bootcamp
-This is a [course](https://www.udemy.com/course/python-and-flask-bootcamp-create-websites-using-flask/) I learnt on Udenmy.
+This is a [course](https://www.udemy.com/course/python-and-flask-bootcamp-create-websites-using-flask/) I learnt on Udemy.

 ##### python virtual environment
 ```